16yuki0702/webanalyzer/README.md

 $ docker-compose up
 ```

-  If you want to run this appliction not only localhost
-  but also other environment,
+  If you want to run this application not only localhost but also other environment,
   you can modify environment file app.env.
-  application host name and port depends on below environment value.
+  application hostname and port depends on below environment value.
 ``` bash
 ANALYZER_WEBSOCKET_HOST=localhost
 ANALYZER_WEBSOCKET_PORT=8080